-Attorneys working with ClassAction.org would like to speak with anyone who was charged returned payment, insufficient fund or overdraft fees in connection with their Shell or Nordstrom debit cards.
+Attorneys have been speaking with anyone who was charged returned payment, insufficient fund or overdraft fees in connection with their Shell or Nordstrom debit cards.

 The attorneys are investigating whether class action lawsuits can be filed against the companies for potentially misleading shoppers into signing up for debit cards that function nothing like traditional debit cards – and instead, come with a host of problems.

 Attorneys have reason to suspect that these “debit” cards do not allow for the immediate withdrawal of funds.
 Instead, transactions can take days to process – and, for some consumers, this may mean that their checking accounts no longer have enough money to cover the purchase.
 As a result, they may be charged insufficient fund fees from both the store and their bank.

 If you had these problems with your Nordstrom or Shell Saver debit card, we want to hear from you.

 Fill out the form on this page and tell us what happened.
 Any information you can offer may be helpful in getting a class action lawsuit started – and potentially helping shoppers get their money back for fees.